BobLiu20/SuperResolution_Caffe/README.md

 * FSRCNN (Accelerating the Super-Resolution Convolutional Neural Network) [[Web]](http://mmlab.ie.cuhk.edu.hk/projects/FSRCNN.html)

-### How to train in my code
+### How to training in my code
 First of all.
 I use Super-Resolution to do data matrix reader (Enhance picture quality).
 My platform is Ubuntu 14.04 with pycaffe.

 #### 1. Install libdmtx

 Download source code from this [site](https://sourceforge.net/p/libdmtx/dmtx-wrappers/ci/master/tree/).
 And then following readme to build and install libdmtx.
 Also do python setup.py install to install python wrapper name pydmtx.

 #### 2. Set environment variable
 ```